Kashyapghodasara/Todo-app-TS-and-Postman/readme.md

+# Todo-app-TS-and-Postman
-## This is a small project of TODO list in TypeScript which is tested in Postman.
+This is an another Todo app which is build in Typescript and Tested on Postman.